 Constraints:

-The straightforward solution counts how many times each number appears.
-Iterate through the array and store frequencies in a hash map where the key is the number and the value is its count.
-After building the map, scan through the entries and return the element whose frequency is 1.
-This works because hash lookups and updates run in constant time on average.
-The trade‑off is extra memory proportional to the number of unique elements.
-This approach is intuitive and commonly used when you need frequency counting in array problems.
+This approach uses a frequency map to count how many times each number appears.
+Iterate through the array and store counts using a hash map where the key is the number and the value is its frequency.
+After building the map, scan through the entries and return the number with frequency 1.
+The logic is straightforward and easy to implement, which makes it a good baseline approach when you first reason about the problem.
+However, it requires extra memory proportional to the number of unique elements.

 Approach 2: XOR Operation (O(n) time, O(1) space)